khawarahemad/vid_to_text/README.md

 2. **File to Text**:
    - Upload PDFs or images, and the tool will extract text using OCR (Optical Character Recognition).
 3. **AI Chat**:
-   - Interact with OpenAI's GPT models for chatting, summarization, and more.
+   - Interact with Hugging Face's inference API for chatting, summarization, and more.
 4. **Summarization**:
    - Summarize long texts or transcripts for quick insights.